-Following the examples set by the likes of other digital content platforms like Apple’s iTunes and Steam with its 14-day refund policy, Oculus will now let people who’ve not been happy with their purchase a VR game or ‘experience’ through its digital marketplace get a refund if it’s requested within 14 days and hasn’t been used for more than two hours.
+Following the examples set by the likes of other digital content platforms like Apple’s iTunes and Steam with its 14-day refund policy, Oculus will now let people who’ve not been happy with their purchase of a VR game or ‘experience’ through its digital marketplace, get a refund if it’s requested within 14 days and hasn’t been used for more than two hours.

 Much like Steam’s refund policy, Oculus is offering a money-back guarantee without a customer needing to justify why they want to effectively return the VR content.
 And if the automatic system happens to reject a requested refund, it is passed onto Oculus’ customer support team who will offer the opportunity for a customer to appeal the refund decision.

 However, while apps, games and VR experiences can now be automatically refunded, films and bundled content are exempt, so there’s still an small element of risking disappointment with some Oculus marketplace purchases.